Viasat/halite/doc/halite/tutorial/halite_vending.md

         :snackCount 6}}
 ```

-We have come this far, now we can tie it all together by making a spec to represent a sequence of transitions starting with an initial state.
+We have come this far we might as well add one more spec that ties it all together via an initial state and a sequence of events.

 ```clojure
 {:tutorials.vending/VendBehavior$v1